 Accommodation in a tourist class hotel on BB (bed & breakfast) in Jerusalem.

-Option for an upgraded hotel is available at a supplement of $90 per person per night.
+Option for an upgraded hotel is available at a supplement , please contact the office for details.

 This 3 day tour is a combination of the daily tours "Jerusalem - The New City" with "Jerusalem and the Dead Sea" plus "Nature and Biblical History in the Judean Low Land"

-The sequence of the touring days may change.
+The sequence of the touring days and the pick up times may change.

 Confirmation of the tour is subject to hotel availability.